SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/content.md

 1. Choose a template and compose the email as described above (starting on step 2).

 > [!NOTE]
 > You cannot click **Edit** if the flow is running.
-If you do not wish to pause the flow to add more content, create the email from the **Flow contents** tab.
+If you do not wish to pause the flow while you prepare more content, you can create and prepare a new piece of content from the **Flow contents** tab.

 ### Create form